xmyLydia/java-practice/README.md

 71. Create a file: Files.createFile; create directory: Files.createDirectories(); file size, last modified time... by using Files.readAttributes().
 72. Bitwise or used in catching multiple exception.
 DirectoryStream for reading directory content.
 Avoid hard-code separator in the path.
 Create temp file.
-Filestore (such as C: in windows)
+Filestore (such as C: in windows).
+73. Walk through directory tree: SimpleFileVisitor, Files.walkFileTree().
+74. When to use IO: file contents.
+When to use NIO: file system such as copy file.
+75. Thread and process; our code runs on main thread or other explicitly created thread.
+Thread stack and heap.